tamirkifle/100-days-of-code/README.md

 * Code a minimum of one hour each day for the next 100 days.

+## Rounds

+* Round 1: May 08, 2020 - Aug 17, 2020

 ## Projects

+### Round 1
-A few projects that I have completed during the challenge:
+A few projects that I have completed during the round:

 * [A Fully Responsive Bookmark Landing Page](https://github.com/tamirkifle/100-days-of-code/tree/master/projects/56-fem-bookmark-landing-page)
 * [Simple Sticky Nav Component](https://github.com/tamirkifle/100-days-of-code/tree/master/projects/46-js30-sticky-nav)